Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Also did generate parenthesis with help from Leetcode but I got it after shown the code.

+Also did word search, had the concept down but could not get the final answer to save my life.
+I need to practice graph dfs problems.

-Total so far is 5
+Total so far is 6